 Frequently Asked Questions

 These FAQs apply to Community Gardens and Community Orchards/Edible Forests on City of Kingston (municipal) lands.
 They may be useful to review if you are starting a community garden on other properties (e.g., you will still need a large, dedicated group to start and run a garden), but the requirements (e.g., liability insurance, City permission, etc.) do not apply.

 If you have additional questions, please contact us.

 I want to start a community garden.
 How do I get started?

-The City provides detailed information on starting a community garden.
-Please follow the steps outlined in the Community Gardens Policy and contact us if you require further guidance.
-Here are some suggested steps to follow:
+The City provides detailed information on starting a community garden through the KCGN.
+Please follow the steps outlined in the Community Gardens and Edible Forest Application Process - the first step is to get in touch with us!

 Organize a volunteer group (at least 10 people) to develop a plan for a community garden.
 You’ll need that many people to carry the energy forward through establishment and long-term implementation.